Tejay Antone: Professional career

 On February 7, 2023, Antone received a platelet-rich plasma injection to treat a flexor strain in his forearm, causing him to miss the beginning of the 2023 season.
 On September 1, he was activated from the injured list.
 He made 5 appearances down the stretch, logging a 1.59 ERA with 7 strikeouts across 5 2/3 innings pitched.

 Antone began the 2024 season pitching out of Cincinnati's bullpen, recording a 4.50 ERA with two strikeouts across two appearances.
 On April 8, 2024, it was announced that Antone would undergo surgery after a he tore a tendon completely off the bone and suffered a partial ligament tear in his right elbow.
 On November 1, Antone was removed from the 40–man roster and sent outright to Louisville.
 Antone split the 2025 campaign between Dayton, Chattanooga, and Louisville, but struggled to a combined 0-1 record and 10.20 ERA with 15 strikeouts over 15 innings of work.
 He elected free agency following the season on November 6, 2025.

 On November 14, 2025, Antone re-signed with the Reds organization on a minor league contract.

+Antone opened the 2026 season with Triple-A Louisville, posting a 1−1 record with 2.25 ERA in 12 appearances before having his contract selected to Cincinnati's active roster on May 6, 2026, following an injury to closer Emilio Pagán.
+That evening, in his first MLB appearance in over two years, Antone pitched a perfect eighth inning, striking out two, in a 7−6 extra-inning loss to the Chicago Cubs.
+He is only the third player in MLB history to make it back to the bigs after three Tommy John surgeries, following Jonny Venters and Jason Isringhausen.

 Personal life

 Antone and his wife, Kelsi, married in September 2019.

+On July 17, 2026, he released The Tommy John Protocol: How to Rebuild Your Arm, Your Mind, and Your Faith, a self-published book with Starling Publishing that's a memoir and instructional guide about recovering from the medical procedure.